CMDR-Squedie/EDConstrDepot/README.md

 - ∆/▲ - commodity available at secondary market (user selected); partial/full supply*
 - ○/● - commodity available at best market (auto-selected, see below); partial/full supply*
 - (no indicators) - commodity in cargo, exact match with construction request or ship capacity
--  - commodity in cargo, hauling more than requested
+- >! - commodity in cargo, hauling more than requested
--  - commodity in cargo, hauling less then requested
+- <! - commodity in cargo, hauling less then requested and under ship capacity

 * If market supply is greater than ship capacity, it is considered "full supply".